$L$-functions of ${\mathrm{GL}}(2n):$ $p$-adic properties and non-vanishing of twists: Introduction

 Let us hint on how we deduce Theorem \ref{thm:main-theorem}.
 Theorem \ref{thm:padic-L} whose formulation implicitly uses the earlier established Manin relations gives congruence relations between successive critical values, while \eqref{eq:two-critical} translates into $\tfrac{3}{2} \in \Crit(\mu)$.
 Since the complex $L$-function of the unitary cuspidal automorphic representation $\Pi$ does not vanish for $\Re(s) \geqslant 1$ we deduce that $L(\tfrac{3}{2}, \Pi \otimes \chi)$ never vanishes, which in turn implies the non-vanishing of $L(\tfrac{1}{2}, \Pi \otimes (\chi\circ \N_{F/\Q}))$ for all but finitely many Dirichlet characters $\chi$ (see the proof of Theorem \ref{thm:non-vanishing}).

 Let's mention some relevant papers in the literature.
 First of all, Ash and Ginzburg \cite{ash-ginzburg} started the study of $p$-adic $L$-functions for $\GL_{2n}$ over a totally real field by considering the analytic theory developed by Friedberg and Jacquet \cite{friedjac}.
 However to quote the authors of \cite{ash-ginzburg}, their results are definitive only for $\GL_4$ over $\Q$ and for cohomology with constant coefficients.
-Furthermore, they construct their distributions on local units while only suggesting that one should really work, as we do in this paper, on $\Cl(p^\infty)$ (see also the issues raised in \cite{J-crelle}).
-This article uses the more recent results and techniques developed in independent papers by all the three authors; namely, \cite{dim-padicL,BDJ}, \cite{GR-ajm}, and \cite{J-imrn, J-annalesquebec, Jpreprint-3}.
+Furthermore, they construct their distributions on local units while only suggesting that one should really work, as we do in this paper, on $\Cl(p^\infty)$.
+This article uses the more recent techniques developed in independent papers by all the three authors; namely, \cite{dim-padicL}, \cite{GR-ajm}, and \cite{J-imrn}.
 Finally, we mention Gehrmann's thesis \cite{gehrmann} which also constructs $p$-adic $L$-functions in essentially a similar context, but his methods are entirely different from ours.

 To conclude the introduction, our emphasis is on the purely sheaf-theoretic nature of the construction of the distributions attached to eigenclasses in cohomology which leads to a purely algebraic proof of Manin relations in a very general context.
 When specialized to a cohomology class related to a representation $\Pi$ of $\GL_{2n}$, we get $p$-adic interpolation of the critical values of the standard $L$-function $L(s, \Pi)$, and Manin relations give non-vanishing of twists $L(s, \Pi \otimes \chi)$ at the center of symmetry.
 A non-vanishing theorem in the realms of analytic number theory admitting a decidedly algebraic proof is philosophically piquant.